Feature Selection with Annealing for Computer Vision and Big Data Learning: The Feature Selection with Annealing Algorithm

 \subsection{Basic Algorithm Description}

 Our key ideas in the algorithm design are: a) using an annealing plan to lessen the greediness in reducing the dimensionality from $M$ to $k$, and b) gradually removing the most irrelevant variables to facilitate computation.
 The prototype algorithm summarized in Algorithm \ref{alg:fsa1} is actually pretty simple.
 It starts with an initial value of the parameter vector $\bbeta$, usually $\bbeta=0$, and alternates two basic steps: one step of parameter updates towards minimizing the loss $L(\bbeta)$ by gradient descent and one variable selection step that removes some variables according to the coefficient magnitudes $|\beta_j|,j=\overline {1,M}$.
 Through the annealing schedule, the support set of the coefficient vector is gradually tightened till we reach $|\{j,\beta_j\not =0\}|\leq k$.
-Step 4 conducts an adaptive screening, which results in a nonlinear operator that increases the difficulty of the theoretical analysis.
+Step 4 conducts an adaptive screening, resulting a nonlinear operator that increases the difficulty of the theoretical analysis.
 Perhaps surprisingly, the keep-or-kill rule is simply based on the magnitude of coefficients and does \textit{not} involve any information of the objective function $L$.
 This is in contrast to many ad-hoc backward elimination approaches.
-Nicely, Theorem \ref{thm:consist} shows such a design always has a rigorous guarantee of computational convergence and statistical consistency. -3mm
+Nicely, Theorem \ref{thm:consist} shows such a design always has a rigorous guarantee of computational convergence and statistical consistency.